 2. Don’t Expect Miracles

-In the process of lifting up your learning curve, you will have to put in a lot of time.
+In the process of improving your learning curve, you will have to put in a lot of time.
 It is not a magic trick that will make you a pro within a few days.

-You can use tips to speed up your learning process, but at the same time, be prepared to dedicate ample time to the process.
+You can use tips to speed up your learning process, but at the same time, be prepared to dedicate ample time to these improvements.
+After an initial period of complex learning, the curve will begin to level off, meaning you’re getting better at your chosen skill.

 3. Repeat and Redo

-Hence, the ultimate goal is to fit in as many repetitions as possible.
+Hence, the ultimate goal is to fit in as many repetitions as possible for a specific task.
 It gets boring and redundant, but without redoing the same thing over and over, your learning curve will not get any better.

 4. Use the Right Techniques

 Everyone has a different way of learning.
-But guess what is also true?
-The generalized learning techniques have come into existence after a lot of trial and error.
+However, he generalized learning techniques have come into existence after a lot of trial and error.

 You’ll have to do some research to find out what the right techniques for your chosen skill are.
 This article may help you get started.